danielmcmillan/davis-weather/README.md

 ## davis-esp

-Software for ESP8266 or ESP32 for collecting data from Davis Vantage Pro2 weather station and publishing to an AWS SNS topic.
+Software for ESP8266 or ESP32 for collecting data from Davis Vantage Pro2 weather station and publishing to an MQTT queue.

 TODO:

-- include power state, battery voltage in messages
-- on failure to read data send message indicating this
 - handle missing network by queueing data to be stored.
 Timestamp may be unknown, indicate this somehow and use `millis()` to provide some relative time information.
 - use sd-card as non-volatile storage for queue
 - create template for aws resources